Ghareeb29/alx-backend/0x00-pagination/README.md

    - `next_page`: the number of the next page, or `None` if this is the last page
    - `prev_page`: the number of the previous page, or `None` if this is the first page
    - `total_pages`: the total number of pages in the dataset

+## Task 3

+To implement the `get_hyper_index` method in the `Server` class, we need to ensure that the method returns a dictionary containing the current index, next index, page size, and the actual page of the dataset.
+Additionally, we need to handle cases where rows are removed from the dataset between queries, ensuring that users do not miss items when changing pages.

+Here's how I plan to approach implementing the `get_hyper_index` method:

+1. **Validate the Index**: First, we'll check if the provided index is valid.
+If the index is `None`, we'll default to starting from the beginning of the dataset.
+We'll also ensure that the index does not exceed the length of the dataset.

+2. **Handle Data Removal**: To handle cases where rows are removed between queries, we'll iterate through the dataset starting from the requested index until we collect enough items to fill a page.
+This ensures that even if some rows are missing, we still return a full page of data.

+3. **Calculate Next Index**: After collecting the data for the current page, the next index will simply be the index of the item following the last item returned in the current page.

+4. **Return Data**: Finally, we'll package the current index, next index, page size, and the collected data into a dictionary and return it.

+This implementation ensures that even if rows are removed from the dataset between queries, the pagination remains consistent and users do not miss items when changing pages.
+The method validates the index, handles data removal gracefully, calculates the next index correctly, and returns the required dictionary with the current page's data.